jason-napolitano/CodeIgniter4-Cart-Module/README.md

     'options' => array('Size' => 'L', 'Color' => 'Red')
 ));

-// Get the total items
+// Get the total items.
+Formerly known as total_items()
 $cart->totalItems();

 // Remove an item using its `rowid`